workwithizzi/web2pdf/README.md

 - Implementation of the `Web API print()` method, using the component `Proposal.jsx`.

 # md-to-pdf (`md-to-pdf.jsx` or `/md-to-pdf`)
-- Rename `samples.env` -> `.env` and specify the name of the folder for PDF conversion.
-- Make sure to run `yarn run make:pdf` first.
-- Put the image to the `templates` folder as having problems with accessing `/image` directory.
+- If images: put to the `templates` folder as having problems with accessing `/image` directory.
-- Currently only 1 pdf can be generated.
-- Specify the name of the proposal folder `PROPOSAL_NAME` in the `.env` file.
+- Make sure to run `yarn run make:pdf` if working locally.
+There's a `pre-commit` hook that runs the script on `git commit`.